 While some financial institutions have made progress integrating ESG frameworks into their operations, others have just begun the process.
 Either way, they may need to consider additional factors.
 Some questions that organizations should ask include:

 - Has senior management been involved in discussions about the broader impacts of Russian sanctions on the business and the organization’s risk decisions?
 Have ethical and wider reputational impacts been considered?

 - What are stakeholder expectations and the firm’s responses in situations of conflict?

 - How has the firm’s definition of ESG been impacted by the Russian sanctions?
 Are there grounds for building geopolitical and ancillary risks into the ESG framework?

 - Which ESG consequences should be prioritized (e.g., human rights, climate and energy, global governance, society)?
 How might these priorities evolve over time, and what are the triggers for shifting from a tactical to a strategic approach to managing them?

 - How could third-party risk be integrated into existing processes and procedures for ESG and sanctions risk assessments?

 - How does an ESG ecosystem constituent’s ethics and culture impact the definition of the S of ESG?
 What tools (e.g., metrics, ratings, benchmarks) can be used to measure and track its progress?

 - Are other actions or policies necessary?

 ESG frameworks are very broad and open to interpretation.
-Many organisations and, in some countries, regulators continue to determine what they should cover as they develop their priorities.
-Frameworks will evolve and mature only after they are challenged, but, as challenges emerge, recognising that there will be trade-offs between ESG elements over time will allow for a more nuanced debate and accelerate the process.
+Many organizations and, in some countries, regulators continue to determine what they should cover as they develop their priorities.
+Frameworks will evolve and mature only after they are challenged, but, as challenges emerge, recognizing that there will be trade-offs between ESG elements over time will allow for a more nuanced debate and accelerate the process.